DavidTunnell/upstudy-fullstack-react-graphql-apollo-server-node-express-mongodb/README.md

 ## GraphQL API

 Followed are example queries and mutations that can be run directly against the server.
+Many available queries/mutations can be found at `./client/src/utils/queries.js` and `./client/src/utils/mutations.js`

 Get User: